-This week, to get our Carnival appetites going, we are airing an encore presentation of "Food, Food, and More Food!"
-We highlight the amazing cuisine of the Crescent City all while enjoying music about food, too.
-So, bring open ears and an appetite!
-Our dishes include Holly’s Tamales and Shrimp and Grits, and a red beans recipe.
+This week we highlight some of the amazing cuisine of the Crescent City while enjoying some music about food, so please bring open ears and an appetite.
+Our dishes include Holly’s Tamales, Shrimp and Grits, and a red beans recipe.